Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Discussion

 The qualitative observation that $M_{\rm vol, min} < M_{\rm rock, max}$ is captured by all models.
-If all rocky planets originate from being stripped from an equal-composition massive envelope, there should be an irradiation trend visible with rocky planets close to $M_{\rm rock, max}$ orbiting on short orbital periods and volatile-rich planets at the low-end $M_{\rm vol, min}$ of the volatile-rich mass-radius distribution an wide orbits.
-We visually inspect the data for such a trend and do not find any correlation in the observed data.
-In the synthetic data from the Mixed model, however, the most massive rocky planets indeed orbit on short orbital periods and there are more long-orbit volatile-rich planets around $M_{\rm vol, min}$.
+If all rocky planets originate from being stripped from an equal-composition massive envelope, there should be an irradiation trend visible with rocky planets close to $M_{\rm rock, max}$ orbiting on short orbital periods and, vice-versa, volatile-rich planets around $M_{\rm vol, min}$ on wide orbits.
+We visually inspect the data for such a trend and recover it for the Mixed model but do not find any correlation in the observed data.

-We can further try to identify trends with stellar masses for the mass-radius characteristics.
-In Fig. \ref{fig:m_r_fits_st_mass}, the observational data and Mixed and Water Sequestration model output is split into two stellar mass bins with a separation at 0.6\,M$_\odot$.
+We also examine mass–radius trends with stellar mass by splitting the observational data and the Mixed and Water Sequestration model output into two bins, separated at 0.6\,M$_\odot$ (Fig. \ref{fig:m_r_fits_st_mass}).
 One apparent effect is that the two characteristic masses $M_{\rm vol, min}$ and $M_{\rm rock,max}$ lie closer to each other around lower stellar masses for the synthetic and observed data.
 Instead of an overlap in mass space of the volatile-rich and rocky population, they show a clear transition at $\sim$4\,M$_\oplus$.
 In the Mixed model, this is mainly because the rocky planet population decreases in mass.
 It is to a large degree sourced by planets which formed interior to the iceline and this population shrinks with decreasing stellar mass \citep{Burn2021}.
 The findings here seem to contradict the theoretical findings of the work by \citet{Venturini2024}.
 They found for their pebble-accretion based planets (with structures analogous to the Mixed model) that the overlap of the volatile-rich planets decreases with increasing stellar mass -- opposite to what we find.
 However, this difference is because we applied a cut at the runaway greenhouse limit to our synthetic planets (Sect. \ref{sec:sampling}).
 The planets with radii larger than that expected from condensed water are also not present around low mass stars in the work of \citet[][their Fig. 1]{Venturini2024}.
 Indeed, when excluding planets cold enough to allow for condensed water, their data reveals a similar transition from rocky to volatile-rich planets at 3-4\,M$_\oplus$ around low-mass stars.